Picatout/Boardview/lazarus-source/workLog.md

+### 2021-12-27

+* working on components dialog.
+Inverted rotation angle behavior. +90 is conterclockwise and -90 is clockwise.

+* Modified code UnitComponents to rotate tag with component.

+* Removed freeze  button un Components dialog.
+Now it is automatic when **OK** button is clicked.

+* Updated version 1.1 and documentation accordingly.

+* Created an installation package for version 1.1

 ### 2021-12-26

 * Now elements are dragged keeping the left button down instead of click to start and click again to stop.